gillian-guide/gillian-guide.github.io/docs/en/resources/mod-dependencies.md

 ## [IV-SDK .NET](https://gtaforums.com/topic/986510-iv-sdk-net/)

 !!! warning "Compatibility"
-    Only compatible with 1.0.8.0 and 1.0.7.0.
+    - Only compatible with 1.0.8.0 and 1.0.7.0.
 [Downgrade](../downgrading/downgrading-the-game.md) if using Complete Edition.
+    - See [Getting ScriptHookDotNet and IV-SDK .NET to work on Linux](#getting-scripthookdotnet-and-iv-sdk-net-to-work-on-linux) if running Linux.

-This tool is used to run scripts written in any .NET language.
+IV-SDK .NET is used to run scripts written in any .NET language.
 Not to be confused with [ScriptHookDotNet](#scripthookdotnet).

 <h3>Installation</h3>